sharynjs/sharyn-util/run.md

 **`run`** lets you run some imperative code anywhere, which can be useful in declarative contexts.

+It is the equivalent of a self-calling function.

 For instance, let's say you have the following React component:

 ```jsx